davidwdraper/EFFV2/SOPShort.md

 Create new ADRs when needed.
 Provide the ADR prior to writing code.
 Ask for the ADR generation script, so you can produce the ADR documentation content.
 No god-files.
 If a file gets even close to 200 lines it needs to be split.
 Files that are nothing more than worker bees for a parent with no likely reuse, should be grouped together in a sub-folder.
+Everything is written as TS classes, using OO best practices.
+There has to be a good reason to not use a class.